SharonShen-UC/Preliminary-Results/README.md

 Your responsibilities include:

-1. Submitting your groups preliminary results
+1. Submitting your group's preliminary results (with everyone's names on the first page)
 2. Responding to at least three other groups with a couple questions, comments, feedback of any flavor prior to the deadline included in the syllabus